Can Public Large Language Models Help Private Cross-device Federated Learning?: Differentially Private Federated Learning for On-device LMs

-\paragraph{Datasets} We focus on next word prediction task on the StackOverflow benchmark dataset (\citeyear{stackoverflow}) for private federated learning.
+\textbf{Datasets.} We focus on next word prediction task on the StackOverflow benchmark dataset (\citeyear{stackoverflow}) for private federated learning.
 Since StackOverflow is naturally keyed by users, each client in FL is a user in the Stack Overflow online forum.
 The examples of a client are sentences of questions and answers posted by a specific user.
-StackOverflow contains 342K clients for training with 135.8M examples.
 We follow \citep{reddi2021adaptive,dpftrl} to construct a validation set of 10K samples, and a test set of 16.5M samples.
 Our evaluation metric is in-vocabulary next word (token) prediction accuracy, which is computed as the ratio of accurately predicted in-vocabulary words to the total number of words in the sequence (excluding OOV tokens).

-In addition to StackOverflow as the (private) dataset, we use the realnews variant \texttt{c4/realnewslike} of C4 dataset \citep{t5}, as the public dataset.
+In addition to StackOverflow as the (private) dataset, we use {the realnews variant \texttt{c4/realnewslike}} of C4 dataset \citep{t5}, as the public dataset.
 We analyzed the sources of the public C4 dataset and the Stackoverflow dataset for private training, and verified that there is no explicit overlap between public C4 dataset and the private StackOverflow dataset.
-More details can be found in Appendix \ref{app:verify}.
+More details can be found in Appendix \S\ref{app:verify}.